mollie/Sylius/README.md

 This plugin allows you to integrate Mollie payment with Sylius platform app.

+## Support

+We work on amazing eCommerce projects on top of Sylius and Pimcore.
+Need some help or additional resources for a project?
+Write us an email on mikolaj.krol@bitbag.pl or visit [our website](https://bitbag.shop/)! :rocket:

 ## Demo

 We created a demo app with some useful use-cases of the plugin!
 Visit [demo.bitbag.shop](https://demo.bitbag.shop) to take a look at it.